The Ultimate E-commerce Shipping Guide: Solutions, Strategies, & More

 If you’re incentivizing consumers with a free shipping threshold, chances are the value of each order will be higher.
 For these high-value orders, consider purchasing shipping insurance.
 A single loss or damage of a high-value shipment can set you back significantly.
 Not only have you lost the original shipment, but typically you would have to send the customer a replacement and pay for the cost of shipping again.

 Each domestic FedEx and UPS parcel is covered automatically up to a value of $100 against loss or damage.
-The U.S. Postal Service provides an automatic $100 of coverage on expedited services like Priority Mail Express and Priority Mail Express International.
+The U.S. Postal Service provides an automatic $100 of coverage on Priority Mail and Priority Mail Express.

 Did you know that e-commerce shipping confirmation emails are opened 1.5 times on average?
 These emails are a critical moment to communicate with your customer and foster loyalty for repeat purchases.